square/bazel_maven_repository/README.md

 Dependency versions are resolved in the single artifact list.
 Only one version is permitted within a repository.

+> Note: bazel_maven_repository has no workspace dependencies, so adding it to your project will not
+> result in any additional bazel repositories to be fetched.

 ## Supported Types

 Currently `.aar` and `.jar` artifacts are supported.
 OSGI bundles are supported by assuming they are